-The OZONFILT[®] OZMa 1-6 O ozone generation systems generate ozone from pure oxygen at a concentration of over 90 volume percent.
+2 Safety Thanks to the latest technology, the OZONFILT ® OZMa system provides the ultimate in operational safety and functional reliability.
+The following chapter explains all of the safety measures and safety equipment.
+Please read this chapter carefully before operating the system and keep this instruction manual easily accessible in the vicinity of the system.
+The OZONFILT ® OZMa 1-3 O ozone generation systems generate ozone from pure oxygen at a concentration of over 90 percent by volume.
 For this reason the guidelines relating to the handling of oxygen should also be noted.

-2.1 Explanation of the safety instructions
+2.1 Explanation of the Safety Information